 If an entry in the list of compromised passwords is no longer relevant to you, select Ignore.
 Password Monitor adds the passwords to a list of ignored alerts.

-If you've ignored an alert, you can restore from the Ignored alerts list by selecting Restore.
+If you've ignored an alert, you can restore it from the Ignored alerts list by selecting Restore.

 We’ve also taken measures to make the task of updating passwords a little easier.
 Password Monitor now integrates the well-known URL web standard.
 This means that for select websites (such as Github, Twitter, and Wordpress), selecting the Change button will take you directly to the respective change password pages of those websites.

-This feature saves you the time you'd otherwise need to take to navigate to where you can change your password for that website.
+This feature saves you time you'd otherwise need to spend navigating to where you can change your password for that website.